I don't know who needs to hear this but you're allowed to exist in spaces where movement happens.

 To hate what you see in the mirror.

-To try and shrink yourself so you don’t offend anybody, most of all myself.
+To try and shrink so you don’t offend anybody, most of all yourself.

 You are allowed, and deserve, to exist.

 Showing up is scary but if you keep doing it, it becomes easier.

 You get to be where movement happens, however you can show up.

 It's your body.
 Your class.
 Your movement.
 Your decision.
 You belong in fitness. .